Parking for people with disabilities

-Vehicle plates for disabled persons are issued only for vehicles registered in the name of the disabled person.
-Each disabled person can have one set of vehicle plates.
+Vehicle plates for persons with disabilities are issued only for vehicles registered in the name of the person with the disability.
+Each person with a disability can have one set of vehicle plates.

-How much is the fine for someone who parks in a parking space or an access aisle reserved for disabled persons?
+How much is the fine for someone who parks in a parking space or an access aisle reserved for people with disabilities?

 These fines are

 - $50 to $75 for a first offense

 - $75 to 150 for a second offense